COMO101 Modelling and Computation

 The growing importance of simulation is one of the most important developments in model-based inference and indeed in statistical computing in general.
 We review relevant ideas from probability theory, with an emphasis on how to simulate random variables and processes.
 We demonstrate how simulation can be used to estimate quantities and integrals.

-Prof David Bryant, Math and Stats, Room 514, Science III (email).
+Prof David Bryant, Department of Mathematics and Statistics, Room 232a, Science III.
 David's main area of research expertise is the application and development of mathematical, computational and statistical techniques in evolutionary biology and genetics.

 Your final grade will combine internal assessment and the final exam.
 The breakdown of assessment is: